DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

-options to disable protocols I don't care about (if you want any of them just leave out the corresponding `--disable-*`), `--disable-versioned-symbols` makes sure the libcurl symbols are not versionsed with the used SSL library name (Linux distros do that, I have no idea what it's good for), `--without-ssl` disables the usage of OpenSSL, `--with-mbedtls=/opt/mbedtls` enables usage of mbed TLS and sets where to find mbedtls (see `DESTDIR` from mbed TLS above) and `--with-ca-bundle` sets the path of the CA certificate bundle downloaded earlier.
+options to disable protocols I don't care about (if you want any of them just leave out the corresponding `--disable-*`), `--disable-versioned-symbols` makes sure the libcurl symbols are not versionsed with the used SSL library name (Linux distributions often do that, see [below](#how-and-why-libcurl-uses-symbol-versioning) for a guess why they do it), `--without-ssl` disables the usage of OpenSSL, `--with-mbedtls=/opt/mbedtls` enables usage of mbed TLS and sets where to find mbedtls (see `DESTDIR` from mbed TLS above) and `--with-ca-bundle` sets the path of the CA certificate bundle downloaded earlier.

 Now build it with `make -j4` and install it with `sudo make install`.